-Everyone’s heard of the dark web but only a certain number of people know how it works and even less have ever tried to use it (Have you?
+Everyone’s heard of the dark web but only a certain number of people know how to access it and even less have ever tried to use it (Have you?
 We don’t judge)!
-For the general public, it pretty much stays mysterious and hard questions still outnumber obvious answers.
+For the public, it stays mysterious with hard questions still outnumbering obvious answers.

 For example, do you know if it is true that cryptocurrencies are fueling illegal trade worldwide?
 Is the dark web pure evil?
 How exactly does it work?
 How are governments fighting it?

 But before we start figuring it all out, there’s a perspective for you to consider.
 Although blockchain did break new grounds for shady marketplaces, they would find a way to operate regardless.